ABS Reduces Motorcycle Crashes, Says IIHS

-Can you remember the first time you drove a car with antilock brakes (ABS)?
-No longer did one have to pump the brakes on slick, wet, or icy roads, the ABS system would take over, pumping the brakes much faster than any human driver was capable of doing themselves.
+Can you remember the first time you drove a car with anti-lock brakes (ABS)?
+No longer did one have to pump the brakes on slick, wet, or icy roads.
+The ABS system would take over, pumping the brakes much faster than any human driver was capable of doing themselves.
 For an insurance provider, this means drivers are less likely to be in an accident due to hard braking and more likely to stop in a timely manner.

 ABS systems have had a tremendous impact on automobiles.
 According to the National Highway Transportation Safety Administration (NHTSA), the very first round of cars equipped with ABS saw significant reductions in multivehicle crashes on wet roads.
 Fatal crashes were reduced by 24 percent, whereas nonfatal crashes saw a 14 percent reduction.

-And now research conducted by the Insurance Institute for Highway Safety (IIHS) shows that ABS systems on motorcycles are having a similar effect as they did on automobiles.
+Now research conducted by the Insurance Institute for Highway Safety (IIHS) shows that ABS systems on motorcycles are having a similar effect as they did on automobiles.
 Even if you’re not in a traditional car or truck, this same mechanism helps you stop faster and more safely.

 Do New Riders Benefit the Most from ABS?

 A motorcycle is a different beast than an automobile.
-The rider is always exposed to the elements and is largely unprotected, save for whatever riding gear they choose to don before hopping on their two-wheeled mode of transport.
-But although Anti-lock braking systems are just now beginning to become mainstream on motorcycles, the systems have been available since 1981 when BMW offered the first motorcycle with ABS.
+The rider is always exposed to the elements, and they are largely unprotected, save for whatever riding gear they choose to don before hopping on their two-wheeled mode of transport.
+Although Anti-lock braking systems are just now beginning to become mainstream on motorcycles, the systems have been available since 1981 when BMW offered the first motorcycle with ABS.

 As we said earlier, a motorcycle is different than an automobile.
 While locking up the brakes on a car results in a skid, doing so on a motorcycle can result in the loss of balance by a rider, resulting in a low-side crash that can turn deadly in an instant due to the exposed nature of the rider.
 This is true even if you would’ve stopped in time in a car that didn’t have anti-lock brakes.
 ABS systems allow a rider to apply the brakes with maximum pressure and have no danger of locking up either of the wheels.